danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-28-how-to-customize-the-macos-about-panel-in-swiftui.md

 ![Custom credits]({{page.assets}}/credits.png)

-To simplify this mote, we can create a custom `AboutPanelCommand` that can be reused in many apps:
+To simplify this more, we can create a custom `AboutPanelCommand` that can be reused in many apps:

 ```swift
 public struct AboutPanelCommand: Commands {